 I (INSERT NAME) sincerely vow to keep up-to-date with changes in legislation

 Those that work in compliance training know all too well that a small change in legislation can cause great disturbance within an organisation.
 From updating existing material, to embarking on creating brand new content, it needs to be budgeted for and given sufficient time.
 And that’s before you try to understand the full business implications!
 Staying aware of future changes means you can go into the year with a prepared mind (and budget!).

 Luckily, websites such as CIPD and Gov.uk give in-depth and up-to-date information on the changes you can expect in the future.
-For example, the much talked about Apprenticeship Levy in April 2017 – how will this change your business model?
+For example, the much talked about GDPR in next May – how will this change your business model?